Millimeter Wave FMCW radar for Foreign Object Debris (FOD) Detection

 ELVA-1 FOD radar is a long-range device with a 1000 m radius of operation.
 On the market, this range is one of the longest, allowing to use of 1 to 3 FOD radars for the runway.

-1x FOD radar for runway at regional airports with a runway of at least 1,829 m in length is usually adequate for aircraft weights below approximately 90 tons as Airbus 319, Airbus 320-100 or Boeing 737-800.
+1x FOD radar for runway at regional airports with a runway of at least 1,829 m in length is usually adequate for aircraft weighing below approximately 90 tons as Airbus 319, Airbus 320-100 or Boeing 737-800.

-2x FOD radars for 4000 m runway 2x or 3x FOD radars for runway at any international airport.
+2x FOD radars for 4000 m runway 2x or 3x FOD radars for the runway at any international airport.
 The world’s most busy airports like Frankfurt or Singapore have runways of 4000 m in length to land Boeing 747 or Airbus 380.
 Thus, 2x FOD radars will be required for each runway.

 FOD Radar Schematics

 FOD Radar SchematicsFOD radar provides raw binary data, so it has to be connected via an Ethernet network to an airport control/monitoring system for data processing and visualization.
-The structure of each FOD radar (also named as mm-sensor) consists of FMCW radar and Positioner (rotation device).
+The structure of each FOD radar (also named as mm-sensor) consists of an FMCW radar and a Positioner (rotation device).

 • Ethernet channel to FMCW radar by UDP protocol,